pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- For number fields, it must have @Min and @Max annotations
 - For Min and Max, assert max >= min
 - For string fields, it must have @MaxLength annotation
 - Handle exclude response fields in getProjection and createResultMaps